 The case against Donald Trump

 As you might imagine, Hayden is exceedingly well connected within the senior ranks of the intelligence community.
 He maintains personal relationships with many of the men and women he’s worked with in the past and with some who remain in the Trump Administration.
 Throughout The Assault on Intelligence, he quotes others to convey some of the most powerful sentiments about the President.
 For example, a “just-retired veteran case officer volunteered the harsh judgment that while he would have recruited someone like Donald Trump as an agent of influence . . . he would never have recruited someone like him as a source: you could never believe what he told you, he said, and if presented with a threat or an opportunity, he would have rolled on you and your network in an instant.”

 There must be scores of Republican Congressmen who would render a similar judgment.
 If so, they’re not speaking up.
 But somewhere within the House Republican caucus there is a powerful case against Donald Trump that must someday come to light.

 In a final chapter, “Afterward,” Hayden steps back from the fray to analyze these deplorable circumstances from a strategic perspective.
 There are “really two issues,” he writes, “although they are intimately intertwined: the declining relevance of truth as traditionally understood (i.e., the evidence-based patterns developed during the Enlightenment), and Russia both exploiting and exacerbating that phenomenon.”
 The President disingenuously refuses to acknowledge either issue.
 That, in the end, is the case against Donald Trump.

 For related reading

 This book is just one of many others I’ve reviewed on the same topics:

-- 27 good nonfiction books about national security reviewed here; and
+- 5 top nonfiction books about national security

 - 15 books about Donald Trump and his impact on American democracy.